home-assistant/supervised-installer/README.md

 [![Build Status](https://dev.azure.com/home-assistant/Hass.io/_apis/build/status/hassio-installer?branchName=master)](https://dev.azure.com/home-assistant/Hass.io/_build/latest?definitionId=6&branchName=master)

-# Install Hass.io
+# Install Home Assistant Supervised

-As an alternative to using the images which include the HassOS operating system and Docker, it is also possible to run Hass.io on a generic system running another OS of your choice such as Ubuntu, Debian, etc. Because of all the various possible install options, these are more of a community supported installation choice.
+As an alternative to using the images which include the Home Assistant operating-system and Docker, it is also possible to run Home Assistant on a generic system running another Linux of your choice such as Ubuntu, Debian, etc as Supervised.
+Because of all the various possible install options, these are more of a community supported installation choice.
 It follows that the more esoteric of a choice made with the OS, the less a user will find in terms of information and support from the community.

 ## Requirements

+We Support only Linux with follow [FHS 3.0](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)!

 ```
 docker-ce